top of page

 4. The Apocrypha was never considered scripture until the Council of Trent in 1546.

-5. They have been found to contain historical and geographical inaccuracies.
+5. The Apocrypha is shown to contain historical and geographical inaccuracies.

 NLB